-You will be asked to contribute to the course blog once a week.
-Your contributions will include both an original post (300 words) and a response to a classmate's post (50-100 words).
-Original posts are due Thursday at midnight; responses are due the following Monday.
-Blogs should center on the course readings and/or films for that upcoming week, focusing on critical analysis and deploying close reading skills and addressing texts' social, political, and historical contexts to produce analytical readings as discussed in class.
-Blog posts should make an argument about some element of the text, as well as providing support for the argument with textual evidence and your own interpretation and analysis of the evidence to support your point or idea.
-The audience for this will be your peers - educated readers familiar with the text - therefore, the goal is to produce a valueadded piece of writing for the class that hinges on persuading your readers that your interpretation is valid (though debatable).
+You will be asked to contribute to the course blog once a week, submitting an original post of at least 300 words.
+Posts are due Monday at midnight.
+Blogs will center on the course readings for that upcoming week, focusing on critical analysis and deploying close reading skills and addressing texts' social, political, and historical contexts to produce analytical readings as discussed in class.
+Often I will direct you to produce posts that make an argument about some element of the text, as well as providing support for the argument with textual evidence and your own interpretation and analysis of the evidence to support your point or idea.
+The audience for this will be your peers educated readers familiar with the text - therefore, the goal is to produce a value-added piece of writing for the class that hinges on persuading your readers that your interpretation is valid (though debatable).
 Examples might include: a pattern or theme you have noticed developing in the text, and what you think the author is trying to reveal through it; a close reading of a particular scene in an attempt to get at its possible meaning or implications; the use of outside research to contextualize the text and make an argument about it; a consideration of how the text's conditions of production may relate to or influence its meaning, etc. These posts are designed for you to be able to practice your analytical skills, and receive substantive weekly feedback on your writing and critical thinking in preparation for our longer writing assignments, and to encourage attentive reading practices to facilitate class discussion.